 - CHOKIDAR_USEPOLLING=false

-find /proc/*/fd -lname anon_inode:inotify 2>/dev/null | wc -l
+'find /proc/*/fd -lname "anon_inode:inotify" 2>/dev/null | wc -l'

-# Expected: < 1024 active watches per service.
-Values > 5000 indicate polling fallback or recursive watch leaks.
+# < 1024 is healthy; > 5000 indicates polling fallback or a watch leak

-Devcontainer Volume Sync & Workspace Mapping
+Devcontainer Volume Sync and Workspace Mapping

 // .devcontainer/devcontainer.json